South America

 Environmental issues

-The Amazon Basin is one of the last great wilderness areas left on Earth.
-The tropical rain forests which grow there are a valuable genetic resource, containing innumerable unique plants and animals.
-The forests are increasingly under threat from new and expanding settlements and “slash-and-burn” farming techniques, which clear land for the raising of beef cattle, causing land degradation and soil erosion.
+The Amazon Basin is one of Earth's last great wilderness areas.
+The tropical rain forests that grow there are a valuable genetic resource, containing innumerable unique plants and animals.
+The forests are increasingly threatened by new and expanding settlements and “slash-and-burn” farming techniques, which clear land for raising beef cattle, causing land degradation and soil erosion.

 Using the land and sea